The Blinking White Dragon-Writer’s Block

-Grab your weapon of choice and let’s make some ground.
+So grab your weapon of choice and let’s make some ground.

-What We Do As Writer’s Is A 4 Part Process
+What We Do As Writer’s Is A 4 Part Process.

-Writer’s block happens when you try to “BLEND the 4 Parts.”
+Writer’s block happens when you try to BLEND the 4 Parts.

 What Is Writer’s Block & The White Dragon?

 In our world of being writers having to come up with quality content that offers value, create engagement and helps the end-user on a regular basis, not being able to produce and publish on a regular basis can be a game-changer.